inarizushi/fungus-site/docs/commands/itween_commands.md

 Property | Type | Description
  --- | --- | ---
-From Transform | UnityEngine.Transform | Target transform that the GameObject will look at From Position | UnityEngine.Vector3 | Target world position that the GameObject will look at, if no From Transform is set Axis | Fungus.iTweenAxis | Restricts rotation to the supplied axis only Target Object | UnityEngine.GameObject | Target game object to apply the Tween to Tween Name | System.String | An individual name useful for stopping iTweens by name Duration | System.Single | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_from Transform | Fungus.TransformData | Target transform that the GameObject will look at
+_from Position | Fungus.Vector3Data | Target world position that the GameObject will look at, if no From Transform is set Axis | Fungus.iTweenAxis | Restricts rotation to the supplied axis only _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween